 Lady Godiva riding naked through Coventry

 Through Jessica’s conversation with Louise, we discover that the party is a fancy dress one – come as your favourite fictional character.
 There’s another flirty exchange between Jessica and Preston, in which Jessica jokes that she could always come as Lady Godiva – since she doesn’t have anything to wear.
-One of the very few times Jessica has actually made me cringe. [monkey covering eyes].
+One of the very few times Jessica has actually made me cringe🙈.
 In case you don’t know, Lady Godiva was a real medieval noblewoman who apparently rode naked on horseback through the streets of Coventry.
 Yeah.

 The party gets underway and we meet Peter Pan, Humpty Dumpty, Henry VIII and a chicken among the many other party goers.
 So not quite fictional.
 But there’s still a lot of literary references that relate to the story line.

-A couple of cheesy party puns later, Jessica makes her entrance as Cinderella’s fairy godmother – a costume, it’s implied, that she made herself with “odds and ends” and with the help of Louise McAllen.
-Mrs Fletcher’s resourcefulness never ceases to amaze me or the smitten Preston, who comes dressed as the Count of Monte Critso.
+A couple of cheesy party puns later, Jessica makes her entrance as Cinderella’s fairy godmother – a costume, it’s implied, that she made herself with “odds and ends” and help from Louise McAllen.
+Mrs Fletcher’s resourcefulness never ceases to amaze me or the smitten Preston Giles, who comes dressed as the Count of Monte Critso.
 Preston’s costume ties in with the storyline and serves as a big hint for eagle-eyed watchers of this episode.
 In short, the Count of Monte Cristo is a story about a man who was framed for a crime he didn’t commit.
 He spends years in prison before finally escaping.
 He makes his fortune and sets out to take his revenge on those who framed him… HINT HINT!

 The Count of Monte Cristo and Cinderella’s Fairy Godmother[row_inner_3] [col_inner_3 span__sm=”12″]

 We then head outside and find Grady, (dressed as Robin Hood) and Kitt (as a belly dancer) having a flirty stroll outside.
 After a quick kiss, Grady becomes distracted by a moving light in the window of the room he’s staying in at Preston’s mansion.
 Leaving poor Kitt outside, Grady rushes in, dashes up the stairs, and without any words whatsoever goes onto punch the stranger in his room straight in the face.
-There’s a scuffle and the stranger attempts to escape, running out of Grady’s room, he’s tripped over by Jessica in the hallway.
+There’s a scuffle and the stranger attempts to escape, running out of Grady’s room, only to be tripped over by Jessica in the hallway.
 Poor guy.
 As he’s manhandled off the ground by Grady, we discover he’s just an old man.[/col_inner_3] [/row_inner_3]